olahallvall/FlowDance/README.md

 Here are the key points:
 * The Saga pattern breaks down a transaction into a series of local transactions.
 * Each local transaction is performed by a saga participant (a microservice).
-* After updating the database, the participant publishes an event to trigger the next local transaction.
 * If a local transaction fails, a series of compensating transactions are executed to reverse the changes made by preceding transactions.

 The Saga Pattern can basically be devided into two types; choreography and orchestration.

 1. Choreography

 In choreography, participants (microservices) exchange calls without relying on a centralized point of control.
 There is no central orchestrator; instead, the interactions emerge from the calls exchanged between the participants which results in call chains.

 ![Saga - Choreography](Docs/Saga-Synchronous-choreography.png)

 2. Orchestration

 In orchestration, an orchestrator (object) takes charge of coordinating the saga.
 The orchestrator explicitly instructs participants on which local transactions to execute.
 Participants follow the prescribed workflow dictated by the orchestrator.